 Campsites in Claytor Lake State Park

-Campground D has 40 sites and is more ideal for the larger RVs, as it can fit RVs and trailers that are up to 35-foot long.
-This is the best campground for RVs, as it offers water and electric hookups.
-There are no sewer hookups here but a dumping station is nearby for you to dispose of your waste.
-The sites are leveled with gravel bedding and the trees surrounding them provide plenty of shade from the summer’s glaring sun.
-The sites are close together, so you won’t have much privacy unless you visit when the park has a few campers.
+Campground D has 40 sites and is ideal for the larger RVs, as it can fit RVs and trailers that are up to 35 feet long.
+This is the best campground for RVs, as it offers electric and water hookups.
+There are no sewer hookups here, but an RV dumping site is available for use.
+These sites are leveled with gravel bedding, and the trees surrounding them provide plenty of shade from the summer’s glaring sun.
+The sites are close together, so you won’t have much privacy unless you visit when the park has few campers.
 Half of the sites are pull-through, while the other half offers a back-in option.

 Amenities include hot showers, picnic tables, restrooms, and a fire ring.
-You are prohibited from bringing your own firewood, but you can get some from the park staff if you ask.
+You are not allowed to bring in your own wood, but you can get some from the park staff if you ask.
 Each campsite allows two vehicles in addition to a camping unit.
-If you want a summer or spring spot then please reserve your spot at least six months in advance otherwise your campsite cannot be guaranteed.
+If you want a summer or spring spot, then please reserve your spot at least six months in advance; otherwise, your campsite cannot be guaranteed.

 Campground C is located along the Shady Ridge Trail and only offers 12 sites that can fit RVs and trailers less than 20 feet.
-There are no hookups here but a dumping station is nearby.
-The sites vary from level to hilly and the trees provide plenty of shade.
-You will have some privacy from your neighbor thanks to the abundance of trees and shrubs.
+There are no hookups here, but a dumping station is nearby.
+The sites vary from level to hilly, and the trees provide plenty of shade.
+You’ll get a little bit of seclusion away from your neighbors thanks to the abundance of shrubbery and trees.
 Half of the spaces are for reservations only, while the other half are for walk-ins.
-With the limited number of spaces though, this campground belongs in the Reservations category.
-Each campsite allows two vehicles in addition to the camping unit.
-Amenities included are a fire ring, hot showers, picnic tables, and restrooms.
-You are prohibited from bringing your own firewood, but the park does provide firewood for those who need it.
-You are allowed to stay a maximum of 14 days and can reserve a spot up to 11 months in advance.
-Reservations fill up very quickly, especially in the summer so be sure to book in advance, otherwise your campsite cannot be guaranteed.
+With the limited number of spaces, though, it is best to make a reservation well in advance.

 Seasonal activities in Claytor Lake State Park